Applications for the 2026 program have now closed. Applications for the 2027 program will open late 2026.

 Got a question about the application process?

-Please read the FAQs below or reach out to our Program Director Kaitlin "Sheepy" Woolford at youthparliament.vic@ymca.org.au and she'll help with what you need.
+Please reach out to our Program Director Kaitlin "Sheepy" Woolford at youthparliament.vic@ymca.org.au and she'll help with what you need.

 Kaitlin "Sheepy" Woolford (she/her) - Youth Parliament Program Director